 A pandemic plan is in place.
 There are sufficient infection prevention resources, including personal protective equipment (PPE), available and readily accessible to support this plan if it is activated.
+The clinical care manager implements the programme.

 Surveillance of health care-associated infections is undertaken, and results are shared with all staff.
 Follow-up action is taken as and when required.
-There were three infection outbreaks reported since the last audit that were managed effectively.
+There were Covid-19 infection outbreaks in March and November 2022 reported since the last audit that were managed effectively.